I started by showing them a number of pictures of different types of menorahs.

 The instructions were that they needed a base, candles and flames.
 They needed to decide which materials to use, what shape menorah they wanted and how to execute it.
 At the end they would get oil pastels to finish it up

 One of the problems they had was how to make a U shape without flexible material.
-One girl actually spent a long time cutting her pieces into curvy shapes, while others learned you had to cut them into smaller pieces and paste them onto the glue already in the U shape.
+One child actually spent a long time cutting her pieces into curvy shapes, while others learned you had to cut them into smaller pieces and paste them onto the glue already in the U shape.

 Lots more kids needed direct help in getting them to decide what and how they were going to do their menorah and a number of them ended up starting over a few times.